porfirio-hdz/dvc-pipelines/README.md

 ### Create the first pipeline stage with DVC

-The jupyter notebook is divided into different sections or steps, which we will use to build each pipeline stage.
-For example, the first section is the Data Prepare part.
+The ```simple_ml_workflow.ipynb``` jupyter notebook located in the ```notebooks``` folder is divided into different sections or steps, which we will use to build each pipeline stage.
+For example, the first section is the **Data Prepare** part.
 So, this will be our first pipeline stage.

-So we will take this code cell below:
+So we will take the code cell below:

 ```python
 # Load the Penguins dataset